jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 #### Germany Arrivals, Competition and Punctuality Distribution
 ![Germany Arrivals Competition](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Air%20Travel%20Project%20Screenshots/Germany%20Competition%20%2B%20Punctuality.png)

-A larger range of arrival airports seen in the most popular routes, with the punctuality distribution suggesting that shorter haul flights to less busy airports may aid punctulaity when compared to flights arriving from the USA.
+A larger range of arrival airports seen in the most popular routes, with the punctuality distribution suggesting that shorter haul flights to less busy airports may aid punctuality when compared to flights arriving from the USA.

 Further insights could be gained by including data across the different months of the year.
 This would demonstrate the seasonal changes in both flight numbers as well as routes used.
-The initial data cleaning and preparation would be much the same with the addition of a date for each flight (given the available data, only the month in which the flight took place is available) and a method to visualise the changes over time.
+The initial data cleaning and preparation would be much the same with the addition of a date for each flight (given the available data, only the month in which the flight took place is available) and a method to visualize the changes over time.

-## Data Visulaisation
+## Data Visualization

 The route map is the main visual element of this dashboard.
 Placed centrally and first on the dashboard it quickly captures the users attention and invites the user to interact with it using the adjacent filters.
 Further detail and context to the map is given in the remaining charts are available below.